The "speech suppression effect of PowerPoint"

 No substitute for simply talking to the audience

 Professor Wecker calls this a speech suppression effect.
-If you buy into the argument that presentation value comes from what the presenter says, suppressing spoken information is counterproductive.
-Significantly less makes it from tank to trough, which negatively impacts communication effectiveness.
+If you buy into the argument that presentation value comes from what the presenter says (otherwise, why have a presentation?), suppressing spoken information is counterproductive.
+Significantly less of what is presented makes it to the long-term memory of the audience, which negatively impacts communication effectiveness.

-However, if the audience loses a large portion of what’s said while slides are shown, is there an offsetting gain to using slides?
-If slides take away from communication effectiveness in one area, do they add value somewhere else?
+But Professor Wecker and his team went a step further.
+If the audience loses a large portion of what’s said while slides are shown, is there an offsetting gain to using slides?
+In other words, if slides take away from communication effectiveness in one area, do they add value somewhere else?

 Dr. Wecker’s team determined the answer to both questions is an unequivocal no. “It is remarkable, however, that this ‘suppressive’ effect of regular slides,” they said, “could not be demonstrated to be the downside of a trade-off in favour of the retention of information on slides.”

 When presentations use what the researchers call regular slides (of precisely the same density—the same number of letters and words—as the slide above), audiences lose huge portions of what is said.
 And the communication effectiveness lost by showing slides is not regained anywhere else, leading to a net negative impact of using slides.

 I changed the words on the slide into gibberish, but this was the exact density of a slide in the study.
 With about thirty-five words each, Professor Wecker’s regular slides are almost identical to the six-by-six guideline (six lines of text with six words per line) that many presenters have adopted as a rule of thumb.
 Dr. Wecker demonstrated that the six-by-six approach significantly decreases a presenter’s ability to move information to the long-term memory of the audience.